dezoito/dezoito.github.io/_posts/2015-11-05-fw1-testing-controllers-testbox.md

 ```

-As you can probably guess, the `beforeEach()` closure runs before every test in its `describe` block, and in this case it resets the `rc` struct so request data does not persist among tests (we only have one test here, but in my real app this was hapenning).
+As you can probably guess, the `beforeEach()` closure runs before every test in its `describe` block, and in this case it resets the `rc` struct so request data does not persist among tests (we only have one test here, but in my real app this was happening).

-The `it()` block details how to execute the `default` method in the main controller and how to test that the response is accurate.
+The `it()` block shows how to execute the `default` method in the main controller and how to test that the response is accurate.

 There you go!
 Now we can stick to using Selenium only when and where it's really needed.